refinedev/refine/documentation/docs/packages/cli/index.md

 </TabItem>
 </Tabs>

-Then add the `Refine` command to your scripts in your `package.json` file
+Then add the `refine` command to your scripts in your `package.json` file

 ```diff title="package.json"
 {